 For decades now, heroin use and abuse have been a major problem in the U.S. The ravages of heroin use can still be seen everywhere.
-It can be seen in the form of drug overdoses and the collateral damage that heroin users leave behind.
+It can be seen in the form of drug overdoses and the collateral damage that heroin abuse leaves behind.
 With all the damage that heroin use has caused, it’s important that people know about heroin addiction treatment.

 If you or someone you love is suffering from heroin addiction, it’s important to know what addiction treatment choices are available.
 There are many different therapy and treatment options available that can help individuals overcome heroin addiction.
 Grace Land Recovery can help you discover a unique addiction treatment plan that is tailored to you and your individual needs.